-- (Notes) 1.
-Performance-based compensation (bonus) is treated as expenses processed as provision for directors' and corporate auditors' bonuses in the fiscal year under review.
-The bonuses were approved at the 58th Annual General Meeting of Shareholders held on March 26, 2021. - 2.
+(Notes) 1.
+Performance-based compensation (bonus) is treated as expenses processed as provision for

+- directors' and corporate auditors' bonuses in the fiscal year under review.
+The bonuses were approved at the 59th Annual General Meeting of Shareholders held on March 29, 2022. - 2.
 Stock compensation is treated as an expense processed as provision for directors' stock benefits for six directors in the fiscal year under review. - 3.
-Retirement benefits are treated as expenses processed as provision for directors' and corporate auditors' retirement benefits in the fiscal year under review. - 3) Total amount of compensation, etc. for each officer of the submitting company, etc.
+Retirement benefits are treated as expenses processed as provision for directors' and corporate auditors' retirement benefits in the fiscal year under review. - 4.
+The total amount of non-monetary compensation, etc. to directors (excluding an outside director) was 4,985 thousand yen. - 3) Total amount of compensation, etc. for each officer of the submitting company, etc.